Interior project workflow: stages, optimizations, and mistakes

 4. Execution and coordination

 Even the best technical file does not guarantee perfect execution without active coordination.
-Field adjustments are inevitable.
-The actual structure differs from plans, suppliers deliver late, execution teams have punctual questions.
-The project coordinator is the one who manages these moments without letting quality suffer.
+On-site adjustments are inevitable.
+The actual structure differs from plans, suppliers deliver late, and execution teams have specific questions.
+The project coordinator manages these moments without letting quality suffer.

-Professional tip: Establish from the design contract who has the authority to approve changes in the field and what is the value limit up to which they can be made without a formal approval from you.
+Professional tip: Establish in the design contract who has the authority to approve on-site changes and the monetary limit up to which these can be made without formal approval from you.
 This clarity avoids costly bottlenecks.

-You can see details aboutstages of residential developmentcustom, but the basic logic also applies in commercial projects, with the necessary adaptations.
-Andbenefits of custom business interior designbecome visible precisely when each stage is completed correctly.
+You can see details aboutthe stages of residential interior designcustomized, but the basic logic also applies to commercial projects, with the necessary adaptations.
+Andthe benefits of custom interior design for businessesbecome visible precisely when each stage is completed correctly.

-After going through the usual steps, it is useful to identify what changes when the space has to respond to the specific Horeca.
+After going through the usual stages, it is useful to identify what changes when the space must meet the specific requirements of HoReCa.

-A restaurant, cafe, or hotel isn't just a nice space.
+A restaurant, café, or hotel is not just a beautiful space.
 It is an operational machine where design directly influences revenue.
-The number of meals in a restaurant determines the maximum possible turnover per shift.
-The distance between the bar and the serving area influences delivery times and customer satisfaction.
-These details don't appear in residential projects and aren't visible if you don't know where to look for them.
+The number of tables in a restaurant determines the maximum possible turnover per shift.
+The distance between the bar and the service area influences delivery times and customer satisfaction.
+These details do not appear in residential projects and are not visible if you do not know where to look for them.

-- Functional zoningis more complex: the receiving area, the serving area, the production area (kitchen), the storage area and the technical areas must function as an integrated system.
+- Functional zoningis more complex: the reception area, service area, production area (kitchen), storage area, and technical areas must function as an integrated system.

-- Operational flowstaff must not cross customer flow at critical points.
+- The operational flowof staff must not intersect the customer flow at critical points.

-- Materialelemust be selected not only for aesthetics, but also for resistance to heavy traffic, ease of cleaning and compliance with sanitary norms.
+- Materialsmust be selected not only for aesthetics but also for resistance to high traffic, ease of cleaning, and compliance with sanitary regulations.

-- Iluminatulserves both the ambience for the customer and the functionality for the staff, often in the same areas.
+- Lightingserves both the ambiance for the customer and the functionality for the staff, often in the same areas.

-Horeca design works like a laboratoryof flows and serving times.
-Optimizations for serving times of 10-15 minutes in a heavy traffic context can make the difference between a profitable business and one that is losing customers due to waiting.
-This is not an exaggeration, it is a reality confirmed by operators who have redesigned spaces and measured the results.
+HoReCa design functions like a laboratoryof flows and service times.
+Optimizations for 10-15 minute service times in a high-traffic context can make the difference between a profitable business and one that loses customers due to waiting.
+This is not an exaggeration; it is a reality confirmed by operators who have redesigned spaces and measured the results.

-In a serious Horeca project, mock-ups are not optional.
-You can build a section of the bar or serving area in real size, from temporary materials, to test whether the heights, distances, and workflow are correct.
+In a serious HoReCa project, mock-ups are not optional.
+You can build a section of the bar or service area in full scale, using temporary materials, to test if the heights, distances, and workflow are correct.
 The cost of a mock-up is small compared to the cost of redesigning after execution.

-Professional Tip: Involve operational staff in testing mock-ups.
-An experienced waiter will identify in 10 minutes problems that a designer might miss if he does not know the daily routines of the team.
+Professional tip: Involve operational staff in testing mock-ups.
+An experienced waiter will identify in 10 minutes problems that a designer might miss if they are not familiar with the team's daily routines.

-Modern Horeca spaces often have areas that work differently throughout the day: a brunch space in the morning can become a job for freelancers at noon and a cocktail bar in the evening.
+Modern HoReCa spaces often have areas that function differently throughout the day: a brunch space in the morning can become a workspace for freelancers at lunch and a cocktail bar in the evening.
 This multifunctionality must be explicitly planned in the flow, not left to improvisation.

 |